Zelensky issues call for sanctions against Russia over ‘nuclear terror’

 The plant was also shelled on Friday, and Russia again blamed Ukraine for the fresh incident.

-On Saturday evening, Russian rocket attacks hit the site of the plant’s dry storage facility, where 174 containers with spent nuclear fuel are stored in the open air, Energoatom said on the Telegram messaging app.
+On Saturday night (local time), Russian rocket attacks hit the site of the plant’s dry storage facility, where 174 containers with spent nuclear fuel are stored in the open air, Energoatom said on the Telegram messaging app.

 ‘‘Three radiation monitoring sensors around the site of the Zaporizhzhia Nuclear Power Plant were damaged.
 Consequently, timely detection and response in the event of a deterioration in the radiation situation or leakage of radiation from containers of spent nuclear fuel are not yet possible,’’ the agency said.